Reading Time: 2 minutes

-One major drawback is that Microsoft Edge do not show any notification when a file is downloaded on clicking a link accidentally or intentionally.
+One major drawback is that Microsoft Edge does not show any notification when a file is downloaded on clicking a link accidentally or intentionally.
 These downloads can lead to malwares getting downloaded to your computer

 How to Stop automatic download using Windows Edge Settings